Introduction of Sha Ren:Spiny Amomum Fruit or Fructus Amomi.

 Capsule, subglobose, not dehiscent, ca. 1.5 cm in diam., stipitate, reddish brown when ripe.
 The seeds are mostly aromatic.
 Its flowering period is from March to June, fruiting period is from June to September.

 Ecological environment: The Amomum villosum Lour., grows in the valley forest, wetlands, or cultivation.
-Geographical distribution: This species is mainly distributed in the Zhujiang river area, and other provinces of China.
-This species is also distributed and grows throughout Southeast Asia.
+Geographical distribution: This species mainly distributes in the Zhujiang river area and other areas of China.
+This species also grows throughout Southeast Asia.

 Ecological environment: The Amomum villosum Lour. var. xanthioides T. L. Wu et Senjen., grows in a damp place under the forest.
-Geographical distribution: This species is mainly distributed in southwest area of China.
+Geographical distribution: This species mainly distributes in the southwest area of China.

 Capsule fruit shape ovate, bluntly trigonous, 1.5~2.2 cm long, 0.8~1.2 cm wide, split spurred proboscis, thorn is long but 1 mm; seed purple-brown, light brown, membranous pseudoa.
 Its flowering period is from April to June, fruiting period is from June to September.

 Ecological environment: The Amomum longiligulare T.L.Wu., grows in a damp place under the forest.
-Geographical distribution: This species is mainly distributed in Xishuangbanna of Yunnan, introduced and cultivated in Guangdong and Hainan province of China.
+Geographical distribution: This species mainly distributes in Xishuangbanna of Yunnan, it is introduced and planted in Guangdong and Hainan of China.

 The Amomum villosum Lour. var. xanthioides T. L. Wu et Senjen species variants and positive external morphology is very similar, the difference is the point: This variant rhizome apex buds, leaves are mostly green, turns green when ripe.
 Its flowering period is from April to May, fruiting period from July to September.